sscardapane/reprodl2021/README.md

 │ Conda            │         YES        │            YES           │           YES         │               NO              │
 └──────────────────┴────────────────────┴──────────────────────────┴───────────────────────┴───────────────────────────────┘
 ```
-The selected tool is Poetry.
-It is one of the tools suitable for dependency management, virtual environment management, and creating a reproducible environment.
+The choice for dependency management and reproducibility is Poetry.
-It allows to declare the libraries of project dependencies, and it will manage them.
+Out of the options presented above, Poetry provides an exhaustive dependency resolver.
+In addition, poetry configures a virtual environment for the project.
+Poetry commands are intuitive and easy to use.

 ## Installation